| Copyright | (c) Alexey Kuleshevich 2020 |

 freezeBMArray :: forall e m s.
 MonadPrim s m => BMArray e s -> m (BArray e) Source #

 O(1) - Convert a mutable boxed array into an immutable one.
-Use thawBArray
+Use thawBArray in order

 to go in the opposite direction.

-Documentation for utilized primop: unsafeFreezeArray#
+Documentation for utilized primop: unsafeFreezeArray#.

 - Unsafe